-There are no water shortage restrictions that go further than the Year-Round Landscape Irrigation Rule to protect regional water supplies.
+There are no water shortage restrictions in effect beyond the Year-Round Landscape Irrigation Rule at this time.
 Any water shortage restrictions put in place by the District would be posted on this page.